 After harvesting and further processing in the U.S., the shape and size of our spicules make them the ideal mechanism to penetrate the stratum corneum, the skins barrier, and temporarily create a micro-channel into the dermis without penetrating into the subcutaneous tissue, where the larger blood vessels are located.
-These newly created microchannels temporarily open the skin's barrier to allow for the targeted delivery of large and small chemical compounds into the dermis.
-Most topically applied products currently contain various penetration enhancers that help force the active molecule through the stratum corneum and into the dermis.
-Such as blimethyl 5 Ualfoxide (DMSO).
-However, these penetration enhancers are only able to help smaller molecules penetrate and are usually unable to the small strategies and solution of the targeted delivery of both small and large molecules through topical applied products.
+These newly created micro-channels temporarily open the skin's barrier to allow for the targeted delivery of large and small chemical compounds into the dermis.
+Most topically applied products currently contain various penetration enhancers that help force the active molecule through the stratum comeum and into the dermis, such as Dimthyll's Molecule (DNG) whoever, these penetration enhancers are only able to help smaller molecules penetrate and are usually unable to aid larger molecules, such as bottuinmutoxin, in topical delivery.
+These penetration enhancers can also cause unwanted side effects such as dry skin or garlie like taste, breath and body odor.
+We believe our Spongilla technology is differentiated by enabling the delivery of both small and large molecules through topical application with less irritation and side effects than other topically applied products.

-In addition to creating many microchannels in the skin, we believe the penetration of the spicules can open closed comedones allowing oxygen into the anaerobic environment of the clogged pilosebaceous glands, wher Cacnes and other bacteria survive.
+In addition to creating many microchannels in the skin, we believe the penetration of the spicules can open closed comedones allowing oxygen into the anaerobic environment of the clogged pilosebaceous glands, when Cacnes and other bacteria survive.
 Lastly, we believe the spicules promote collagen production within the skin which accelerates the skin's rejuvenation period, thus bringing refreshed skin to the surface at a quicker rate than the skins normal turnover cycle.
 Typically, the skin takes between three to four weeks to bring a new layer to the surface, while we believe our Spongilla technology may allow this process to complete in less than one week.
 We believe this decreases the time to treat inflammatory skin diseases and conditions while also enhancing the look of a patient's skin.

 Our Spongilla technology also contains multiple active chemical compounds that we believe may aid in our product candidates' treatment of multiple dermatology skin diseases and conditions.
-We believe part of Spongilla's natural defense mechanism is the creation of organic material binds its spicules together to form the skeletal structure of the sponge.
-Based on multiple in-vitro studies, we believe the organic compounds within the sponge, when separated from the spicules, have obtanti-inflammatory activity including reduction of C. acress, stimulated IL-8 production and the downregulation of the production of IL-17A and IL-17F in human cell lines.
-Additionally, in our invitor studies, we observed the inhibition of lipogenesis of sebocytes, which may translate to a reduction and oiliness of the skin in patients.
+We believe part ofSpongilla's natural defense mechanism is the creation of organic material to fight off natural enemies present in the water in which it grows.
+This organic material binds is spicules together to form the skeletal structure of the sponge.
+Based on multiple in-vitro studies, we believe the organic compounds within the sponge, when separated from the spicules, have both anti-inflammatory and antimicrobial properties.
+We have observed anti-inflammatory are stringland of C. across, stimulated IL-8 production and the downregulation of the production of IL-17A and IL-17F in human cell lines.
+Additionally, in our in-vitro studies, we observed the inhibition of lipogenesis of sebocytes, which may translate to a reduction in sebum production and oiliness of the skin in patients.